Contact:

 Fine finishing and target geometry

 Depending on the connection details, the surface is produced either plane or with a defined roughness profile.
 Local unevenness can be reworked with pulverizers.
 This minimizes additional grinding and protects adjacent components.
+Where new joints or overlays are planned, surface roughness and flatness tolerances are specified and verified as part of quality control.

 Safety, emission control, and duties of care